MohamadAlkahil/FastAPI_Application/README.md

 ## Video Demo

 ## Operator
-The operator interacts with the server by making HTTP requests to its endpoints.
-It allows the end user to perform various operations on the map, mines, and rovers, such as retrieving information, updating dimensions, creating/deleting objects, and dispatching rovers on their paths.
-The operator provides a menu of options for the end user to choose from and displays server responses in a readable and user-friendly manner.
+The Operator acts as a command-line interface, facilitating interaction between end-users and the rover simulation.
+This component lets users control the rovers by issuing commands through the terminal.
+It communicates with the Server via HTTP requests, enabling various operations on the map, mines, and rovers.
+The Operator, designed for user-friendliness, presents a menu that simplifies the selection of actions and ensures that server responses are presented in an understandable format.

 ## Server
-The FastAPI HTTP server provides various endpoints that are to be used by the operator to control the rover.
-These endpoints allow the operator to create, modify, delete, or dispatch rovers and control them in real-time.
-The communication between the server and the operator is done using JSON format.
-The server is deployed as a local container through Docker and then hosted as a web app on Azure.
+The Server is implemented using FastAPI, a Python web framework.
+It provides a set of endpoints to control and manage the rover simulation.
+These endpoints are accessible through HTTP requests.
+The Server and the Operator communicate using the JSON data format, ensuring seamless data exchange.
+The Server is responsible for handling rover commands and managing the map, mines, and rover statuses.
+This component was deployed as a local Docker container and is subsequently hosted as a web application on the Azure platform.

 ### Endpoints

-#### Map
+#### Map Endpoints

 * GET `/map`
   Retrieves the 2D array of the field.